+- 6.6 Pan-regional pest management strategy

+- 6.6.1 The regional council may develop a pest management strategy with neighbouring regions.

+- 6.7 Urban stream plans
-- b.
-Have regard to indigenous biological diversity when preparing any Regional Pest Management Strategy and prioritising pest management activities, including: - Any areas of significant indigenous vegetation and significant habitats of indigenous fauna; - ii.
-Any local indigenous biological diversity strategies. - 6.6 Pan-regional pest management strategy - 6.6.1 The regional council may develop a pest management strategy with neighbouring regions. - 6.7 Urban stream plans - 6.7.1 District and city councils may develop and implement urban stream restoration plans, for the restoration of the natural character and natural functioning of urban streams. - 6.8 Waste Management and Minimisation Plans - 6.8.1 City and District Councils will develop Waste Management and Minimisation Plans in accordance with the Waste Minimisation Act 2008 and any regional strategy.

-6.9 Waste and hazardous substances:

-- 6.9.1 Regional, city and district councils may develop strategies or similar documents to: - Provide an integrated approach to waste management under the NZ Waste Strategy 2010, the RMA, the Waste Minimisation Act 2008; the Hazardous Substances and New Organisms Act 1996, the Climate Change Response Act 2002 and the Local Government Act 2002; - Provide an integrated approach to hazardous substances management under the RMA, the Hazardous Substances and New Organisms Act 1996, the Climate Change Response Act 2002 and the Local Government Act 2002.
+- 6.7.1 District and city councils may develop and implement urban stream restoration plans, for the restoration of the natural character and natural functioning of urban streams. - 6.8 Waste Management and Minimisation Plans - 6.8.1 City and District Councils will develop Waste Management and Minimisation Plans in accordance with the Waste Minimisation Act 2008 and any regional strategy. - 6.9 Waste and hazardous substances: - 6.9.1 Regional, city and district councils may develop strategies or similar documents to: - a.
+Provide an integrated approach to waste management under the NZ Waste Strategy 2010, the RMA, the Waste Minimisation Act 2008; the Hazardous Substances and New Organisms Act 1996, the Climate Change Response Act 2002 and the Local Government Act 2002; - b.
+Provide an integrated approach to hazardous substances management under the RMA, the Hazardous Substances and New Organisms Act 1996, the Climate Change Response Act 2002 and the Local Government Act 2002.